 - Develop ongoing methods of scanning for issues where a historical perspective could be useful.

 - Develop ongoing strategies for responding to the Cambridge Zeitgeist.

 - Develop strategies for making Cambridge history feel personal.

 - Increase diversity of staff, board, and volunteers.

-- Significantly increase the diversity of the people who affiliate with CHS (friends, donors, partners).
+- Significantly increase the diversity of the people who affiliate with History Cambridge (friends, donors, partners).

 4. Align Our Facilities with Our Mission and Vision